Modern slavery statement

 To ensure that there is a high level of understanding of the risks around Modern Slavery, Ella’s Kitchen provides training to all relevant members of the Ella’s team, this includes training on SEDEX to help our team understand how they can use the tools help identify and manage potential risks.

-This statement has been put together as part of Ella’s Kitchen’s commitment to section 54(1) of the Modern Slavery Act 2015.
-It has been approved by the board of directors of Ella’s Kitchen, who will review and update it annually.
+This statement has been put together as part of Ella’s Kitchen’s commitment to section 54(1) of the Modern Slavery Act 2015 and constitutes our slavery and human trafficking statement for the financial year ended 30 June 2021.
+It has been approved by the board of directors of Ella’s Kitchen (Brands) Limited, who will review and update it annually.

 Our lovely customer care team are here to help.
 Get in touch via our contact form or call us on:

 (Monday – Friday: 10am – 4pm, excluding Bank Holidays)

 Check out our FAQs for our most asked questions!